neilkidd/rbac-serverless-poc/README.md

 Many applications end up reinventing wheels by building tightly coupled permissions that rot and become difficult to change.
 The aims of this poc are:

-- Evaluate whether a serverless microservice api can be used to serve multiple backend API and FE UI systems.
+- Evaluate whether a serverless microservice api can be used to serve multiple client systems (backend API and FE UI).
 - Re-use of the [Casbin](https://casbin.org/) engine.
 - Later: Adding a react page to manage the permissions.